 - Quadruple bonds are formed when four atoms share electrons.
 Quadruple bonds are rare because quadruple bonds are more reactive than triples and therefore difficult to stabilize.
 However, some molecules may have quadruple bonds between nonbonding electrons.

 Molecules composed entirely of single bonds are known as hydrocarbons, and those composed of double bonds are called olefins.
-Olefins are subdivided into monoenes and dienes depending on the location of double bonds, and alkenes if any double bonds alternate between carbons.
+Olefins are split into monoenes and dienes based on where the double bonds are, and alkenes if the double bonds are in between the carbons.
 Alkenes are further divided into monoalkenes and dialkenes depending on the number of carbons separating double bonds.
-Monoalkenols and monoaldehydes are derived from alkenes by adding alcohol or water, and dialkenes are oxidized to produce ketones and carboxylic acids.
+By adding alcohol or water to alkenes, you can make monoalkenols and monoaldehydes.
+By oxidising dialkenes, you can make ketones and carboxylic acids.

-Aromaticity is the tendency for an aromatic ring system to exhibit delocalization of pi electrons over the ring and neighboring groups.
-The extent of this extension determines the stability of the resulting pi system.
-The degree of aromatic stabilization increases with the number of adjacent pi bonds.
+Aromaticity is the tendency for an aromatic ring system to exhibit delocalization of pi electrons over the ring and neighbouring groups.
+The extent of this extension determines the stability of the resulting Pi system.
+The degree of aromatic stabilisation increases with the number of adjacent pi bonds.
 The term “aromatic” is defined by resonance, i.e., the formation of stable structures between two or more rings.
 Aromatics are sometimes called heterocycles.

 - Amino acids: General Structure, Classification, and Significance